 How exactly does OSPF fill the LSDB?
 Let’s zoom in on the operation of how OSPF keeps its link-state database up-to-date:

-Each LSA has an aging timer which carries the link-state age field.
-By default each OSPF LSA is only valid for 30 minutes.
+Each LSA has an aging timer that carries the link-state age field.
+By default, each OSPF LSA is only valid for 30 minutes.
 If the LSA expires then the router that created the LSA will resend the LSA and increase the sequence number.

-- If the LSA isn’t already in the LSDB it will be added and a LSAck (acknowledgement) will be sent to the OSPF neighbor.
-The LSA will be flooded to all other OSPF neighbors and we have to run SPF to update our routing table.
+- If the LSA isn’t already in the LSDB it will be added, and an LSAck (acknowledgment) will be sent to the OSPF neighbor.
+The LSA will be flooded to all other OSPF neighbors, and we have to run SPF to update our routing table.